maladzenkau/image2rtsp/README.md

 The development is being carried out on Ubuntu 20.04 with ROS2 Foxy.

 You are reading now the README for a package written as a ROS2 Foxy **component**.
-If you want to use this package as a default ROS2 Foxy package, checkout `master` branch.
+If you want to use this package as a default ROS2 Foxy package, checkout `master_foxy` branch.

 ## Dependencies
 - ROS2 foxy